justsilencia/react-ez-emoji/README.md

 # react-ez-emoji

-A light-weight and dependency-free input component with built-in emoji functionality.
+A **lightweight** input component with built-in emoji functionality.

+Built with the capability to run in an **online or offline** environment.

 ![ez-emoji-example](https://raw.githubusercontent.com/justsilencia/react-ez-emoji/master/ez-emoji-example.jpg)